 We are able to directly bill for Podiatry visits with the following insurance companies:

-We are able to submit your receipt for Desjardins, Industrial Alliance, and Union Benefits.
+We are able to submit your receipt for Industrial Alliance and Union Benefits.

 For all other insurance companies we will provide a receipt for reimbursement.